 1. Create a shared vocabulary.

-“Oh – that’s because on the account record that data point is called account size.”
+“Hmmm… that’s because on the account record that data point is called account size.”

 Your company and industry-specific terminology are likely heavily embedded in Salesforce across your custom objects, fields and picklists.
 This language that doesn’t get adopted overnight.
 For some, learning the difference between “ARR” and “MRR” is just as challenging as memorizing the difference between “ser” and “estar” in Spanish class.
 In short – it takes time and practice.
+Centralizing this information and documentation is a critical step in this process to enable your team.

 2. Reduce employee errors